IllinoisReliableAutonomyGroup/FalconGym/README.md

 ### Contact Info: Yan Miao (yanmiao2@illinois.edu)

-This repo provides a photorealistic simulation environment (FalconGym), that consists of 3 tracks, namely circle, U-turn and lemniscate (Figure-8).
+This repository provides a photorealistic simulation environment (FalconGym), that consists of 3 tracks, namely circle, U-turn and lemniscate (Figure-8).
 Each track consists of 4 gates arranged in different shapes.

+This repository is intended for students working with FalconGym, specifically in ECE 484, to develop and evaluate drone control policies in a photorealistic simulation environment.

 For more details on FalconGym, please refere to our [paper](https://arxiv.org/abs/2503.02198) and [video](https://www.youtube.com/watch?v=TuTugNa39xs).

-Please refer the video link to get more detailed understanding [video](https://www.youtube.com/watch?v=TuTugNa39xs).

-The following is the demo video for circle track using vision controller [Summary video](https://uillinoisedu-my.sharepoint.com/:v:/g/personal/mkg7_illinois_edu/Ef8JGuti9Q9MkdXbGLL4g2QBY8AK-GwkcmIff8aKlB7lWA?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=kVB2Lo).
+The following is the demo video for circle track using a vision-based controller [demo video](https://uillinoisedu-my.sharepoint.com/:v:/g/personal/mkg7_illinois_edu/Ef8JGuti9Q9MkdXbGLL4g2QBY8AK-GwkcmIff8aKlB7lWA?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=kVB2Lo).

-To cite it, you can use
+To cite our work, you can use
 ```
 @misc{miao2025zeroshotsimtorealvisualquadrotor,
       title={Zero-Shot Sim-to-Real Visual Quadrotor Control with Hard Constraints},